 Ensuring the security and integrity of gaming activities is paramount for upholding public confidence and trust in the sector.
-Therefore, Gaming Enterprises and their Vendors must establish and uphold a clearly defined and documented framework to attain and preserve public trust in their operations.
+Therefore, casinos, lotteries, event wagering operations, interactive gaming operations, and other Gaming Enterprises must establish and uphold a clearly defined and documented framework to attain and preserve public trust in their operations.
 The goal is to align GIS in such a way that gaming operations can function as other eCommerce operations to ensure a safe and stable environment with the secure features of operations in parallel industries.